X

 Questions and Answers:

 Thank you.
 We will now begin the question and answer session.
-Anyone who wishes to ask a question may press star n1 on their touch note telephone.
-If you wish to withdraw yourself from the question queue you may press N2.
-Participants are requested to use handset while asking a question.
+[Operator Instructions].
 Ladies and gentlemen, we will wait for a moment while the question queue assembles.
-First question comes from the line of Dipesh and Chiti with many finance.
+The first question comes from the line of Deepesh Sancheti with Maanya Finance.
 Please go ahead.
-Hi.

 Yes.
 Yes.

-How do you think on an overall basis on how pharma companies will be taking this new labor code and how has it affected Jackson Pal and going for.
-I mean going forward.
+How do you think on an overall basis on how pharma companies will be taking this new labour code, and how has it affected Jagsonpal, I mean, going forward?

 Manish Gupta

-I don’t think we can comment on how other companies will be taking it.
+I don’t think we can comment on how other companies will be taking it, because —

 Manish Gupta

-I. Don’T think it will be very different from how we have handled it.
-Clearly there are guidelines around is effective from 21 November but the state rules are notifications are yet to happen.
-There will be some restructuring of Salaries involved at all levels.
-But having said that there will be some one time hit as we have taken similar things will be probably applicable for most of the company.
-But I mean that’s my general feeling.
-I don’t want to speak on behalf of other companies.
+I don’t think it will be very different from how we have handled it.
+Clearly, there are guidelines around it.
+It is effective from 21st November, but the state rules of notifications are yet to happen.
+There will be some restructuring of salaries involved at all levels.
+But having said that, there will be some one-time hit as we have taken.
+Similar things will be probably applicable for most of the Company.
+But, I mean, that’s my general feeling.
+I don’t want to speak on behalf of other company.
 I personally welcome this move.
 It kind of puts up a common framework across all the setups and is a good move in the form of balancing the labor interest and the industry interest.

-Okay, so there will be any, will there be any salesforce rationalizations will be considered?
+Okay.
+So, will there be any salesforce rationalizations to be considered?

 Manish Gupta